Permits and Information

 The Planning & Development Department aims to work closely with landowners in helping to obtain appropriate permits.

-Click here for Planning and Development permit application forms.
+Click here for development permit application forms.

 Within Brazeau County, development permits are available online or at the County office.
 Other permits such as building, plumbing, sewer, gas, heating and ventilation, and electrical are available through agencies that administer the Safety Codes Act.
 The best place to find out where to get a permit is by contacting Alberta Municipal Affairs or the County office.